ltratt/pizauth/README.md

 Each `account` has two settings relating to token refresh:

   * `refresh_before_expiry = <time>;` tells pizauth to refresh an access token a unit of time before it is due to expire.
-The default is `1m` (1 minute).
+The default is `90s` (90 seconds).
   * `refresh_at_least = <time>;` tells pizauth to refresh an access token a unit of time after it was obtained, even if the access token is not due to expire.
 The default is `90m` (90 minutes).